ChindeaOne/SkyblockCollectionTracker/README.md

 - Tracks your skyblock collections!
   - for now it only tracks mining collections like gold or gemstones
   - ~~you need to set your api key from https://developer.hypixel.net/dashboard~~
-  - not the case anymore, but being still in development i don't have a lot of requests for the key
+  - not the case anymore, but being in development means i have to refresh the key often